worldviewer/express-authentication-session/baalshem-adrenotropic-app/README.md

 #### Views

+Note that I have already created the views for you including the forms and layouts.

 All your article related views are in an `views/articles` folder.
 Each article should utilize `ejs` to render the page.
 Your author views are in the `views/authors` folder.
 Your `site` related views `index`, `about`, and `contact` are in the folder `views/site`.

 You'll want to review the EJS files that go with each route to figure out what query you want to build with `sequelize` and what variables to pass through using `res.render()`.